14. Interfacing compiled code (**)#

 Exercise 14.1

 Inspect the structure of cpackagedemo.
 Note that C source files are located in the src/ subdirectory.
-Build and install the package.
-Call my_sum in R on some numeric vector.
+Build and install the package using install.packages or the “R CMD INSTALL” command.
+Then, load the package in R and call my_sum defined there on some numeric vector.

-The package provides an R interface to one function, C::my_c_sum, written in the most portable fashion possible.
+The package provides an R interface to one C function, C::my_c_sum, written in the most portable fashion possible.
 Its declaration is included in the src/cfuns.h file:

 #ifndef __CFUNS_H